 With the November 2010 election of the most Republican-dominated House of Representatives since 1946, the pace of VC activity accelerated.
 Total investments for 2011 exceeded $29.7 billion, very near the levels seen prior to the 2008 election.
 With over $27.3 billion invested in 2012 and $29.4 billion in 2013, the pace of the venture capital market, about $30 billion in total annual activity, resumes to a level very similar to that of the period of 2006 through 2008.

-Institutional venture capital investments continued to surge into and throughout 2014 totaling $48.3 billion for the year, an increase of 61 percent over 2013 and the fourth highest yearly total ever recorded.
+Institutional venture capital investments continued to surge into and throughout 2014 totaling $48.3 billion for the year, an increase of 61 percent over 2013.

 Venture-Net believes that entrepreneurs should focus like a laser on VCs for the same reason that Willie Sutton ‘focused’ on banks, “Because that’s where the money is.”